 A working woman has the complete right to ask for light jobs during her pregnancy period.
 She can avoid the work which requires standing for long hours.
 Or she can ask to work in a section where hazardous substances are not used.

 Along with this, there includes an additional benefit in the maternity leave policy of India for working mothers.
-As per new maternity leaves rules in India, this includes a non-discriminatory performance appraisal system acknowledging the absence of female employees.
+The new maternity leave rules in India includes a non-discriminatory performance appraisal system acknowledging the absence of female employees.

-With such a reformation in the maternity leave rules for contractual employees, leave policy in Indian private companies and government, India now surpasses many countries, both in terms of providing maternity benefits and maternity leave laws in India to working mothers.
+With such a reformation in the maternity leave rules for contractual employees, leave policies in both private companies and the government sector, India now surpasses many countries, both in terms of providing maternity benefits and maternity leave laws for working mothers.

-However, when it comes to paid maternity leave India, this reformation has brought in us ahead of most countries with respect to maternity leaves law.
-An exception being the United Kingdom, where the country law offers women with 39 weeks as maternity leave.
+However, when it comes to paid maternity leave in India, this reformation has brought us ahead of most countries with respect to maternity leave laws.
+An exception being the United Kingdom, where the country’s law offers women with 39 weeks of maternity leave.

 According to the Organisation for Economic Co-operation and Development Report, the countries have the following maternity leaves:

-In view of the highlights mentioned in the amendment in the Act for maternity leave 2018, there are many positives for Indian females and employers.
-However, there are significant disadvantages as well, causing a blow to Indian women.
+In view of the highlights mentioned in the amendment of the Maternity Benefit Act, 2018, there are many positives for Indian women employees and employers.
+However, there are significant disadvantages as well.

 Indian employers still need to establish adequate infrastructure, which costs them more expenditure.
 Therefore giving a sliver of a chance to avail creche services for working mothers.

-The employers in India will rather see this as the incremental cost.
-This includes 26 weeks of maternity leave in India under the pregnancy laws in India.
+The employers in India will consider this as incremental cost.
+This includes 26 weeks of maternity leave under the pregnancy laws in India.
 The cost of creating creches and the cost of an employee to fill in during the female employee's absence.

-Whereas, in this understanding of many companies in India, the cost of hiring a male candidate would constitute his salary.
-Also other statutory benefits, unlike women.
+Whereas, it is the understanding of many companies in India, that the cost of hiring a male candidate would constitute his salary and other statutory benefits, unlike women.

-After the amendment of the act for maternity law in 2017, there are some major consequences that an employer can face for denying to provide you with maternity leave.
+After the amendment of the act for maternity law in 2017, there are some major consequences that an employer can face for refusing to provide an expecting employee with maternity leave.

-As per the latest news on maternity leave in India talks about the amendment in the act of maternity leave in India 2018, it’s mandatory for all corporates and other establishments to enforce the new maternity leaves rules as described below:
+As per the amendment in the act of maternity leave in India 2018, it’s mandatory for all corporates and other establishments to enforce the new maternity leave rules as described below: